 Although some say that biotechnologies were first developed about 10,000 years ago with the domestication of plants and animals, the pace of modern biotechnology development has far exceeded the original pace.
 Therefore, biotechnology law has become a continuously adaptive body of law that evolves with the pace of biotechnology development.
 Because biotechnology law is also influenced by business cycles and the market, the most effective way to understand biotechnology law is by studying its evolution at the intersection of law, business, and science.
 Legal issues at this intersection include intellectual property (especially patents), federal regulation, research funding, approval of products for human use, privacy issues, and international issues, among many other unique legal issues.

-Torrey Pines Law Group's founder, Kevin Buckley, has either directly participated in biotechnology research or has represented biotechnology entrepreneurs for more than 30 years.
-The attorneys, engineers, scientists, and patent agents at Torrey Pines Law Group have also worked in a variety of biotechnology industries and have assisted with commercializing, researching, and developing technologies including:
+The IP attorneys, patent lawyers, engineers, scientists, and patent agents at Torrey Pines Law Group have also worked in a variety of biotechnology industries and have assisted with commercializing, researching, and developing technologies including:

 Torrey Pines Law Group, PC serves technology innovators with protecting intellectual property internationally and throughout the U.S., including in major technology hubs such as San Diego, San Francisco, Palo Alto, San Jose, Silicon Valley, Boston, Cambridge, Chicago, Minneapolis, Houston, Dallas, Atlanta, Denver, Seattle, Portland, Boulder, Orlando, the Research Triangle (Raleigh, Durham, and Chapel Hill), the Mid-Atlantic (New Jersey, New York, Philadelphia, Maryland, Virginia, and Washington, DC) and throughout Southern California in Los Angeles, Orange County, Irvine, and La Jolla.

-Biotechnology Patent Attorneys - Diagnostics IP Lawyers - Biopharmaceutical Patent Lawyer - Biotech Law Firm - Therapeutics Regulatory Counsel - Intellectual Property Law Firm
+Biotechnology Patent Attorneys - Biopharmaceutical Patent Lawyer - Biotech Law Firm - Therapeutics Regulatory Counsel - Intellectual Property Law Firm